netaddicts/netaddicts.github.io/_posts/2014-01-14-v7-xpathdropdownlist-aka-docr.md

 Don't forget to replace umbNewsItem with another document type alias if you've not installed a starter kit!!

-Also notice how we inject docrResource and notificationService into our controller.
+Also notice how we inject <code>docrResource</code> and <code>notificationService</code> into our controller.
 AngularJs uses a technique called [Dependency Injection](http://docs.angularjs.org/guide/di) and uses an [injector](http://docs.angularjs.org/api/angular.injector) to manage the responsibilities of dependency creation.
 Don't worry if this sounds too complicated, just remember that whenever you need to use a service or resource, you can just include those in your function argument list when declaring your controller.

-In our previous code snippet above, we're injecting Umbraco's notificationsService, used to alert if something goes wrong when fetching data from the Umbraco system using our own custom resource docrResource.
+In our previous code snippet above, we're injecting Umbraco's <code>notificationsService</code>, used to alert if something goes wrong when fetching data from the Umbraco system using our own custom resource <code>docrResource</code>.

-Let's take a look at our Docr.resource.js file.
+Let's take a look at our <code>Docr.resource.js</code> file.

 {% highlight html linenos %}
 {% raw %}